LSSTDESC/Berkeley2019SWE/workshop.md

 **15:20–15:40 (10 + 10)**

-Structure of a package (Python 3):
+Minimal structure of a package (Python 3):

 ```
 example-package